Brexit: Johnson tells Varadkar a no-deal Brexit ‘would be a failure’

 One of the ideas being considered is a Northern Ireland-only backstop, an all-island regulatory regime which could see Northern Ireland diverging from the rest of the UK.
 This option has been is been raised by Mr Johnson in recent days.

-“We both agree we have much to discuss, we accept the democratic and sovereign decisions to leave the EU,” he said.
+“We both agree we have much to discuss, we accept the democratic and sovereign decisions to leave the EU,” Mr Varadkar said.
 “However, in my view, the story of Brexit won’t end if the UK leaves the EU on October 31st or January 31st.

 “There is no such thing as a clean break.”